HazelChengHC/Amazon-Product-Reviews-Analysis/README.md

 2. Design schema from structure type for JSON object on Spark
 3. Cleaned Spark dataframe in SparkSQL by aggregation and division based on certain schema, formats and orders that fit on business targets.
 4. optimized SparkSQL query to analyze metrics and discover business insights
+5. tokenize for elementary NLP to do sentiment analysis on customer reviews